Adastwascht/DAS-120-Prtj/README.md

 # Hypothesis Testing

 - Hypotheses tested at this stage:
-    For each weather variable W(temperature, wind, precipitation),
+    For each weather variable W(temperature, wind, precipitation):

       H0: Beta_x = 0 (Variable has no association with the wildfire outcome)
       HA: Beta_x != 0 (Variable has statistically significant association with the wildfire outcome)

+    These hypotheses are tested for both fire incidence and